arsh342/Echo-multi-model-ai/README.md

-# Mira - AI Assistant
+# Mira 🌟

-A modern AI chat interface powered by Google's Gemini API.
-Mira provides an elegant, responsive chat experience with a beautiful dark theme and glassmorphism UI effects.
+A sleek AI chat interface powered by Google's Gemini API, featuring a modern dark theme with glassmorphism effects.
+Built with React and Node.js, Mira offers an elegant chat experience with smart context handling and real-time responses.

+## ✨ Key Features

+- Modern dark UI with purple accents and glass effects
+- Smart context handling with chat history persistence
+- Real-time responses with loading states
+- Surprise prompts for inspiration
+- Responsive design for all devices

 ## ✨ Features